Reopening flooded areas is no walk in the park

 Some parks have been severely impacted and may stay closed for months or even years.
 Thank you for keeping out of closed areas.

-Before you leave home, check the specific page of the park you’d like to explore on the Parks Victoria website and scroll down to the Change of Conditions (at bottom of page).
+Before you leave home, check the Parks Victoria website and search for the park you’d like to explore then scroll to the Change of Conditions section at bottom of the page.

 Please be patient and kind when talking with Parks Victoria staff, they love these parks as much as you do.